HynwLee/How-to-Install-OS-101/How to Install Manjaro Linux KDE and Set it Up.md

 18. Go through your KDE system settings[18]
 19. Initial Setup is Done.
 You can change settings whenever you want!

-appendix 1. how to use different keybind: a) backup ~/.Xmodmap b) edit ~/.Xmodmap(use xev to figure out the keycodes) c) check ~/.xinitrc to ensure that X11 starts with the changed .Xmodmap(cf. usermodmap, sysmodmap, if [ -f "$usermodmap" ]; then xmodmap "$usermodmap" fi) appendix 2. tldr, fortune would help a lot. appendix 3.
+appendix 1. how to use different keybind: a) xmodmap -pke > ~/.Xmodmap b) edit ~/.Xmodmap(use xev to figure out the keycodes) c) check ~/.xinitrc to ensure that X11 starts with the changed .Xmodmap(cf. usermodmap, sysmodmap, if [ -f "$usermodmap" ]; then xmodmap "$usermodmap" fi)

+appendix 2. tldr, fortune would help a lot.

+appendix 3.
 If you are going to use Joplin(open-source note-taking app), check https://github.com/laurent22/joplin and execute Joplin_install_and_update.sh

 [2]